mason04011/mason04011/README.md

 <br />

-Hi, I'm Mason a soon to be graduate of Computer Games Development, Welcome to my GitHub where you will find mostly projects that I spend my free time working on.
+Hi, I'm Mason a Computer Games Development Graduate, Welcome to my GitHub where you will find mostly projects that I spend my free time working on.

 Currently a freelance unity developer working for Platinum Training Services.